Scholastica Law Review Submission Insights: 2025 Edition

 Law reviews make publication offers every day of the year — which makes sense given the complicated selection mechanics involved.

 Looking at the graph, you may be wondering the reason for all of those large spikes in decisions.
-Aren't most law reviews reading articles as they come in during submission seasons and making decisions as they go?
-Based on discussions with law review editors, we're pretty confident the cause is some law review e-boards selecting their last pieces for publication and only then rejecting the remaining submissions all at once.
+Based on discussions we've had with law review editors, we're pretty confident the cause is some law review e-boards selecting their last pieces for publication and then rejecting their remaining submissions all at once.
 Many law reviews keep submissions in play until they're sure they have all the articles they need, just in case some fall through.

-As in 2022, the peak 2023 decision times correlate with the academic calendar.
+As was the case the last three years, the peak 2024 decision times correlate with the academic calendar.
 At most universities, law students start preparing for midterms and final exams in November and May, respectively, which are both points when most law reviews appear to have made their final decisions.
-Knowing that and observing the data, it doesn't seem like a leap in logic to infer that most law reviews aim to make article decisions before those more hectic times of the year.
+It’s likely that most law reviews aim to make article decisions before those more hectic times of the year.

 Expedites by due date